Community Living/Civility Guidelines

 The College reserves the right to reassign a resident to a different room when their conduct has jeopardized others right to a pleasant living and learning environment.

 Failure to comply with Residence Hall rules and regulations and/or the College Code of Conduct will result in disciplinary action as outlined in the Code of Conduct.

 Good Samaritan Policy

 The spirit of the Good Samaritan is that we all have an ethical responsibility to help people in need.
 Mohawk Valley Community College expects that students will take an active role in protecting the safety and well-being of their peers and the College community.
-In order to promote this, when a student assists an individual who is intoxicated or under the influence of drugs in procuring medical assistance, students may be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
+In order to promote this, when a student assists an individual who is intoxicated or under the influence of drugs in procuring medical assistance, students will be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
 The caller may be required to meet with a Conduct Officer to discuss the incident and participate in educational programs.

 Medical Amnesty Policy

 For related information, please review the MVCC Title IX Policy on the website at mvcc.edu/title-IX